-The Council is seeking to perform an independent review of its governance and audit function imminently.
+The Council is seeking to perform an independent review of its Audit and Governance function imminently.

 CIPFA recommends that audit committees should review and assess themselves annually or seek an external review.
 The results of the assessment should be available in the annual report from the Committee.